-- extended mode (EM): An optional phase of AuthIP negotiation during which the peers perform a second round of authentication.
-This phase does not exist in the Internet Key Exchange (IKE) protocol. - fully qualified domain name (FQDN): An unambiguous domain name that gives an absolute location in the Domain Name System's (DNS) hierarchy tree, as defined in [RFC1035] section 3.1 and [RFC2181] section 11. - Generic Security Services (GSS): An Internet standard, as described in [RFC2743], for providing security services to applications.
+- fully qualified domain name (FQDN): An unambiguous domain name that gives an absolute location in the Domain Name System's (DNS) hierarchy tree, as defined in [RFC1035] section 3.1 and [RFC2181] section 11. - Generic Security Services (GSS): An Internet standard, as described in [RFC2743], for providing security services to applications.
 It consists of an application programming interface (GSS-API) set, as well as standards that describe the structure of the security data. - globally unique identifier (GUID): A term used interchangeably with universally unique identifier (UUID) in Microsoft protocol technical documents (TDs).
 Interchanging the usage of these terms does not imply or require a specific algorithm or mechanism to generate the value.
 Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] must be used for generating the GUID.
-See also universally unique identifier (UUID). - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol Secure (HTTPS): An extension of HTTP that securely encrypts and decrypts web page requests.
+See also universally unique identifier (UUID). - Group Policy Object (GPO): A collection of administrator-defined specifications of the policy settings that can be applied to groups of computers in a domain.
+Each GPO includes two elements: an object that resides in the Active Directory for the domain, and a corresponding file system subdirectory that resides on the sysvol DFS share of the Group Policy server for the domain. - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - Hypertext Transfer Protocol Secure (HTTPS): An extension of HTTP that securely encrypts and decrypts web page requests.
 In some older protocols, "Hypertext Transfer Protocol over Secure Sockets Layer" is still used (Secure Sockets Layer has been deprecated).
 For more information, see [SSL3] and [RFC5246]. - impersonation: The ability of an operating system process or thread to run temporarily in the security context of a specific caller and to gain authorized access to resources using that identity. - Input/output control (IOCTL): Also known as I/O control.
 A command that is issued to a network device to alter or query the behavior and state of the device. - Internet Key Exchange (IKE): The protocol that is used to negotiate and provide authenticated keying material for security associations (SAs) in a protected manner.
 For more information, see [RFC2409]. - Internet Protocol security (IPsec): A framework of open standards for ensuring private, secure communications over Internet Protocol (IP) networks through the use of cryptographic security services.
-IPsec supports network-level peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and replay protection.-The Microsoft implementation of IPsec is based on standards developed by the Internet Engineering Task Force (IETF) IPsec working group. - Internet Protocol version 4 (IPv4): An Internet protocol that has 32-bit source and destination addresses.
-IPv4 is the predecessor of IPv6. - Internet Protocol version 6 (IPv6): A revised version of the Internet Protocol (IP) designed to address growth on the Internet.
-Improvements include a 128-bit IP address size, expanded routing capabilities, and support for authentication and privacy. - Internetwork Packet Exchange (IPX): A protocol (see [IPX]) maintained by Novell's NetWare product that provides connectionless datagram delivery of messages.
-IPX is based on Xerox Corporation's Internetwork Packet protocol, XNS.See [IPX]. - local area network (LAN): A group of computers and other devices dispersed over a relatively limited area and connected by a communications link that enables any device to interact with any other device on the network.
+IPsec supports network-level peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and replay protection. - Internet Protocol version 4 (IPv4): An Internet protocol that has 32-bit source and destination addresses.
+IPv4 is the predecessor of IPv6.

+- Internet Protocol version 6 (IPv6): A revised version of the Internet Protocol (IP) designed to address growth on the Internet.
+Improvements include a 128-bit IP address size, expanded routing capabilities, and support for authentication and privacy. - Internetwork Packet Exchange (IPX): A protocol that provides connectionless datagram delivery of messages.
+See [IPX].